Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 The information provided in the configuration is static and will not change between subsequent executions of the policy.

+> [!NOTE]
-NOTE: In cases when Immediate and/or Delayed Retry capabilities have been turned off and/or are not available, the `MaxNumberOfRetries` exposed to recoverability policy will be set to 0 (zero).
+> In cases when Immediate and/or Delayed Retry capabilities have been turned off and/or are not available, the `MaxNumberOfRetries` exposed to recoverability policy will be set to 0 (zero).

 ## Error Context